Cobia: Description

 The large pectoral fins are normally carried horizontally, perhaps helping the fish attain the profile of a shark.
 The first dorsal fin has six to nine independent, short, stout, sharp spines.
 The family name Rachycentridae, from the Greek words rhachis ("spine") and kentron ("sting"), was inspired by these dorsal spines.
 The mature cobia has a forked, slightly lunated tail, which is usually dark brown.
 The fish lacks a swim bladder.
 The juvenile cobia is patterned with conspicuous bands of black and white and has a rounded tail.
-The largest cobia taken on rod and reel came from Shark Bay, Australia, and weighed 60 kg (135 lb).
+The previous largest cobia taken on rod and reel came from Shark Bay, Australia, and weighed 60 kg (135 lb).
+The new record for cobia certified by the IGFA weighed 79.6 kg and was caught near Rottnest Island, Australia.

-Similar species

 The cobia resembles its close relatives, the remoras of the family Echeneidae.
 It lacks the remora's dorsal sucker and has a stouter body.

 Distribution and habitat

 The cobia is normally solitary except for annual spawning aggregations, and it sometimes congregates at reefs, wrecks, harbours, buoys, and other structural oases.
 It is pelagic, but it may enter estuaries and mangroves in search of prey.